-Individuals and companies who supply us with goods and services are paid by either EFT (electronic funds transfer) or cheque.
+Individuals and companies who supply us with goods and services are paid by EFT (electronic funds transfer).

 Our Accounts Payable Section makes payments to suppliers for goods and services.
 Businesses or individuals who wish to enquire about payments can contact the accounts payable section on the numbers given in the contacts section.

 Enquiries regarding grant and loan application or orders for goods/services should be made to the section processing the application or ordering the goods/service (e.g. Housing, Water Services, Environment, Roads, Area Offices etc.).